vr2262/viktor-roytman.gitlab.io/blog/_drafts/dream-laptop-anti-macbook.md

 The [brouhaha][bru] over [Apple's][aap] latest [MacBook Pro][mbp] seems to be louder and more sustained than the typical backlash to a new Apple product.
-The common theme is a sense of disappointment that the new top-of-the-line "developer" machine does not meet expectations.
+The common theme is a sense of disappointment that the long-awaited new top-of-the-line "developer" machine does not meet expectations.
 With that in mind, I figure it's the perfect time to share my terrible secret: I never liked the MacBook.

 ### Terrible secret